rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 let slice3 = v[1..];  //      &['b', 'c', 'd', 'e', 'f']
 ```

+Slicing is an overloadable operator, implemented via the `Slice` and `SliceMut` traits.

 ### Implemented RFC's

 Decisions about what features to add to Rust are driven by an [RFC (request for comments) process](https://github.com/rust-lang/rfcs/blob/d2c2f0f524df814d7b38f69311ab67f41c2ec3ec/README.md).
 This is a partial list of the RFC's that impacted the 0.12.0 development cycle.